Treating Headaches with Dentistry

 What is TMJ Dysfunction?

-Dr. Michael Reece has helped headache sufferers in his Bryan, Texas dental office for years.
+Dr. Reece and Dr. Jouett have helped headache sufferers in their Bryan, Texas dental office for years.
 Headaches, especially combined with face, neck, or jaw pain, often indicate a pain source other than your head.
 The temporomandibular joints, these little, triangular-shaped joints immediately in front of your ears, can cause a host of problems when even slightly misaligned.
 Clenching or grinding your teeth at night inflames the nerves and muscles associated with the temporomandibular joints.
 A poor bite, called a malocclusion, can also place undue stress on the TMJ, causing facial muscles to strain in order to hold the jaw.
 This, in turn, can stimulate stress in the head, neck, and shoulder muscles.
 The truth is that these tiny joints- some of the smallest in your body-take more pressure and stress than any other joints.
 You can read more about TMJ dysfunction in our patient library.

 You Can Be Headache-Free!